pingcap/docs-cn/tidb-architecture.md

 ### TiFlash server

-The TiFlash Server is a special type of storage server.
+The [TiFlash server](/tiflash/tiflash-overview.md) is a special type of storage server.
 Unlike ordinary TiKV nodes, TiFlash stores data by column, mainly designed to accelerate analytical processing.